-5. In October last year, “Dreams” rode a wave of Ocean Spray all the way to the number one spot on the Billboard Rock Digital Song Sales chart, all thanks to a TikTok user by the name of Nathan Apodaca – aka 420doggface208 – who captured the mood of history’s strangest year in recent history with a simple video of himself lip-syncing to the song while cruising down an empty highway, swigging on a bottle of cranberry juice.
+1. In October 2020, Dreams rode a wave of Ocean Spray all the way to the number one spot on the Billboard Rock Digital Song Sales chart, all thanks to a TikTok user by the name of Nathan Apodaca – aka 420doggface208 – who captured the mood of history’s strangest year in recent history with a simple video of himself lip-syncing to the song while cruising down an empty highway, swigging on a bottle of cranberry juice.
+See more, here.

-4. Stevie Nicks wrote it in 10 minutes
+4. Stevie Nicks wrote the colossal hit 10 minutes

 Stevie Nicks once told Blender magazine: "One day when I wasn't required in the main studio, I took a Fender Rhodes piano and went into another studio that was said to belong to Sly Stone, of Sly and the Family Stone.
 It was a black-and-red room, with a sunken pit in the middle where there was a piano and a big black-velvet bed with Victorian drapes.
 I sat down on the bed with my keyboard in front of me, I found a drum pattern, switched my little cassette player on and wrote 'Dreams' in about 10 minutes.
 Right away I liked the fact that I was doing something with a dance beat because that made it a little unusual for me."